Aditya-Rajgor/Reddit-to-Instagram-automation/README.md

    - Get the text from the image, and check for cursed words, if found use another image

 -  Create script which support both vidoes and images

+- Current code is not business oriented, providing no value at all.
+Change the theme of the Instagram account

 ---
 ### References